 2. The AMF invokes Nsmf_PDUSession_UpdateSMContext to SMF.
-The MBS session leaving information (i.e. leave indication, MBS session ID).
+The MBS session leaving information (i.e. leave indication, MBS session ID) is included.

-3. [conditional] If the UE is the last UE served with 5GC Individual MBS traffic delivery method in this SMF for this MBS session and the SMF is not collocated with the MB-SMF, the SMF configures the UPF to stop receiving multicast data from the MB-UPF and invokes Nsmf_MBSession_Update Request (MBS session ID) to release the tunnel between UPF and MB-UPF for this MBS session.
+3. [conditional] If the UE is the last UE served with 5GC Individual MBS traffic delivery method in this UPF for this MBS session, the SMF configures the UPF to stop receiving multicast data from the MB-UPF and invokes Nmbsmf_MBSession_Update Request (MBS session ID, [tunnel information]) to release the tunnel between UPF and MB-UPF for this MBS session.

+If unicast transport is used, tunnel information is included to indicate the tunnel between UPF and MB-UPF.

-4. [conditional] If the tunnel between UPF and MB-SMF shall be released, the MB-SMF request to MB-UPF to release the tunnel.
+4. [conditional] The MB-SMF requests to MB-UPF to release the tunnel between UPF and MB-UPF for the MBS session.

 5. [conditional] The MB-SMF responds to SMF for step 3.

+6. [Optional] If individual delivery is applied, the SMF invokes an N4 Session Modification procedure with the UPF (PSA).
+The SMF reconfigures UPF to terminate the distribution of multicast data via the unicast PDU session and release the resources for the reception of the multicast data.

-6. The SMF responds (PDU Session ID, N2 SM information, N1 SM container).
+7. The SMF invokes the Nsmf_PDUSession_UpdateSMContext Response (PDU Session ID, N2 SM information (MBS Session ID), N1 SM container) service operation.
 In the N2 SM information, the SMF informs the NG-RAN to remove the UE from this MBS session if 5GC Shared MBS traffic delivery method is used.

-In the N2 SM information, the SMF also informs the NG-RAN to release the Qos flow which carry or intend to carry the Multicast MBS traffic as defined in TS 23502 [6] clause 4.3.3.2.
+In the N2 SM information, the SMF also informs the NG-RAN to release the mapped unicast QoS Flow(s), which carry or intend to carry the Multicast MBS traffic for 5GC individual MBS traffic delivery.

+The mapped QoS Flow(s) are released as defined in TS 23502 [6] clause 4.3.3.2.

-7. The AMF send N2 message (N2 SM information, N1 SM container) to the NG-RAN8.
-The NG-RAN performs the necessary AN-specific resource modification procedure toward the UE and transports the N1 SM container received in step 8 to the UE.
+8. The AMF send N2 message (N2 SM information, N1 SM container) to the NG-RAN

+9. The NG-RAN performs the necessary AN-specific resource modification procedure toward the UE and transports the N1 SM container received in step 7 to the UE.

-9.The NG-RAN remove the UE from this MBS session and sends a N2 message to the AMF.
+10.The NG-RAN remove the UE from this MBS session and sends a N2 message to the AMF.